wSedlacek/angular-web-worker/readme.md

     if (this.workerManager.isBrowserCompatible) {
       this.client = this.workerManager.createClient(AppWorker);
     } else {
-      // if code won't block UI else implement other fallback behaviour this.client = this.workerManager.createClient(AppWorker, true);
+      // if code won't block UI else implement other fallback behavior this.client = this.workerManager.createClient(AppWorker, true);
     }
   }

 }
 ```

-***RUNNING THE WORKER IN THE APPLICATION***
+**_RUNNING THE WORKER IN THE APPLICATION_**

 The `WorkerManager.createClient()` method has an optional argument to run the worker inside the application, essentially keeping it within the application's "thread".
-This can be used as fallback behaviour if the browser does not support web workers, however it should be used with caution as intensive work will impact the performance and the user experience.
+This can be used as fallback behavior if the browser does not support web workers, however it should be used with caution as intensive work will impact the performance and the user experience.
 In this case, no data is serialized in order to avoid the "expensive" serialization operations that will hinder performance.
-However, the worker should be designed with serialization in mind so that the functionality to execute the code in either a seperate worker script or within the app can be used interchangably.
-For this reason, it is important to use the testing utilities provided by the library which mocks this behaviour to ensure the code works as expected under both circumstances.
+However, the worker should be designed with serialization in mind so that the functionality to execute the code in either a separate worker script or within the app can be used interchangeably.
+For this reason, it is important to use the testing utilities provided by the library which mocks this behavior to ensure the code works as expected under both circumstances.

 ## Creating a Worker